faq

 why should I hire a doula?

-A doula gets to know you—your fears, needs, and hopes—and stays by your side every step of the way, offering guidance (is there a stretch that could help relieve this back pain?), resources (do I need a pelvic floor therapist?), and advocacy (how do I ask not to have continuous monitoring at the hospital?).
-Maybe you want help figuring out what to ask your doctor or midwife at your next appointment, or you want to process the information you’ve already received and get support with next steps.
+A doula gets to know you and stays by your side every step of the way, offering guidance (is it normal to feel this tired?), resources (do you know a pelvic floor therapist or an acupuncturist?), and advocacy (how do I request to avoid continuous monitoring at the hospital?).
+Maybe you want help figuring out what to ask your doctor or midwife at your next appointment, or you want to process the information you’ve already received and get support with next steps, or maybe you just want a caring, unbiased presence to vent to.

 can’t my partner, friend, or family member be my doula?